NOTE 13 –SEGMENT INFORMATION

-Our Chief Operating Decision Maker (“CODM”) is the President/Chief Executive Officer who reviews the company’s financial performance on a consolidated basis without distinguishing between different business lines or geographic areas for the purpose of making operating decisions, allocating resources and evaluating financial performance.
+Our chief operating decision maker (CODM) is the President/CEO who reviews the company’s financial performance on a consolidated basis without distinguishing between different business lines or geographic areas for the purpose of making operating decisions, allocating resources and evaluating financial performance.
 Financial performance is assessed using operating results, actual net income vs. plan, balance sheet fluctuations, and other key performance indicators.
-Significant single segment expense categories that are provided to the CODM and included in the reported segment operating profits are outlined in the following table:
+Significant single segment expense categories that are provided to the chief operating decision maker and included in the reported segment operating profits are outlined in the following table:

 (in thousands)